History of Iranian Americans in Los Angeles: Economy

 Iranian Jews and Iranian Muslims included professional workers such as bankers, doctors, and lawyers.
 As of 1990 Iranian Jews had a tendency of being involved in apparel manufacturing, jewelry manufacturing, and other jobs in the trade sector, while many Iranian Muslims were involved in the construction and real estate development sectors.

 As of 1990 the Southern California region had 1,600 Iranian professionals and businesses listed in the Iranian Yellow Pages.
 As of 1996, the self-employment rate of Iranian managers and professionals in Los Angeles was over 50%.

 As of 1980, 32% of U.S.-born Armenian and Iranian-born Armenian men 16 and older worked as executives and professionals, and about 33% of the same group worked as craftsmen and operators.

 The 1980 self-employment rate of all ethnic Armenians in total was 18% and the percentage of self-employed Iranian Armenians was close to that number.

 Compared to other Iranian groups, Iranian Armenians had a higher likelihood of economic ties with one another.
 Most customers and employees of Iranian Armenians who had self-employment were not Armenian and not Iranian, while most business partners of self-employed Iranian Armenians were fellow Iranian Armenians.
 Der-Martirosian, Sabagh, and Bozorgmehr concluded that the Iranian Armenian ethnicity had a "special strength".

 Politics

 Halleh Ghorashi, author of Ways to Survive, Battles to Win: Iranian Women Exiles in the Netherlands and United States, wrote in 2003 that "The majority of Iranians living in Los Angeles have an extremely nationalistic approach toward Iran."

 In 2007 ballots for elections in Beverly Hills began to be printed in Persian.
 That year, Jimmy Delshad, a Persian Jew, became the mayor of Beverly Hills; he was the city's first mayor of Iranian descent and also the country's highest-ranking political office holder of Persian origins.

+Sepi Shyne, the Iranian-born American attorney, civil rights advocate, and member of the West Hollywood City Council has been serving as West Hollywood's mayor since 2023.
+Shyne is the first LGBTQ+ Iranian-American to be elected to office as well as the first woman of color elected to the West Hollywood City Council.